The Employment Law Review: United Arab Emirates

 The Labour Law does not make it a requirement to certify or notarise translations of any employment-related documents; however, if such documents are to be submitted to the courts or labour tribunal in relation to a dispute, it is expected that the translation will be duly certified by a legal translator.

 The Labour Law does not contemplate any rules in relation to employee representation bodies, including works councils or trade unions.
-Although not strictly forbidden, there are no employee representation bodies or trade unions in the UAE.
+Although not specifically forbidden, there are no employee representation bodies or trade unions in the UAE.
 The Labour Law seems to assume that the interests of employees are protected by the Labour Law and the Ministry of Human Resources and Emiratisation in its capacity as the administrative body responsible for enforcing the Labour Law and other labour regulations.

 The Labour Law provides for a procedure to settle collective disputes, which must be followed.
 If the dispute cannot be settled amicably, then a conciliation board must hear the dispute.
 The board shall include a representative of the Ministry of Human Resources and Emiratisation, a representative of the employees and a representative of the employer.
 On certain occasions, the decision of the conciliation board may be subject to recourse to a supreme arbitration board, which includes a representative of the Ministry of Human Resources and Emiratisation, a judge from the Federal Supreme Court and an expert.